Board of Trustees

 Patrick's career has been in the investment management industry with Morgan Grenfell, and both Deutsche and Aberdeen Asset Management.

-Bill was Chief Executive of both the Central Finance Board of the Methodist Church, the fund manager of the Methodist Church, and its wholly owned subsidiary, Epworth Investment Management, a specialist ethical fund manager.
+Bill sits as a non-trustee expert member of our Investment Committee.
+He was Chief Executive of both the Central Finance Board of the Methodist Church, the fund manager of the Methodist Church, and its wholly owned subsidiary, Epworth Investment Management, a specialist ethical fund manager.
 Under his leadership the CFB developed its reputation for aligning investment portfolios with the position of the Methodist Church on a variety of social justice issues.

-In addition to his role on Clergy Support Trust’s Investment Committee, he is a trustee director of the Church of England Pensions Board, the Methodist Church Lay Employees Pension Scheme, the Northumbria Community Trust and the William Leech Foundation.
+In addition to his role on the Investment Committee, he is a trustee director of the Church of England Pensions Board, the Methodist Church Lay Employees Pension Scheme, the Northumbria Community Trust and the William Leech Foundation.
 He is also an elected member of General Synod and serves on the Archbishops’ Council Remuneration and Conditions of Service Committee.

 Andrew Trotman graduated with an MA in English at Balliol College, Oxford where he also obtained a PGCE.
 He began his teaching career at Radley College, before moving to Abingdon School as a housemaster, to the Edinburgh Academy as Deputy Rector and to St Peter's School, York for nine years as Head Master.
 In 2011, he retired from St Edward's School, Oxford where he was Warden for seven years.
 He now runs a company helping to support and recruit leaders in education.